IsraelGboluwaga/boilerplate-node/Readme.md

-Welcome to the Just pay Api
+Welcome to the Api
 ===============================================

-This is an API for the Just pay web project
+This is an API for the web project